msavoury-carecloud/deepstream.io-website/src/tutorials/core/getting-started-quickstart/readme.md

 ## Getting the client

-For this tutorial we'll simply get the client from a [CDN](https://cdn.rawgit.com/deepstreamIO/deepstream.io-client-js/master/dist/deepstream.min.js), but you can also get it as `deepstream.io-client-js` via NPM or Bower:
+For this tutorial we'll simply get the client from a <a class="cdn-link">CDN</a>, but you can also get it as `deepstream.io-client-js` via NPM or Bower:

 ```bash
 bower install deepstream.io-client-js